nschorgh/CompSciBook/README.txt

 includes
-* program examples in the book
+* Program examples in the book (in various languages)
-* figures in the book, mostly in encapsulated postscript (.eps) format
+* Figures in the book, mostly in encapsulated postscript (.eps) format
-* homework assignments in LaTeX (homework.tex in Misc/ directory)
+* Homework assignments in LaTeX and as pdf (homework_corrected is the updated version; homework_1stedition is as printed in the book, with typos)
+* List of typos (corrigendum.pdf)